 For example, when a customer purchases a brand’s product on an eCommerce platform, they may see advertisements for similar products, but not necessarily products from the same brand.

-Similarly, if a brand has no data on the delivery process, it’s impossible to see when a delivery goes wrong, or understand when items are returned.
+Similarly, if a brand has no data on the delivery process, it’s impossible to see when a delivery goes wrong, or understand when a delivery attempt fails and items are returned.

 Control over customer experience and the brand relationship